zack-bitcoin/amoveo-docs/white_paper.md

 Blockchain is a form of cryptographic database technology.
 Each blockchain hosts a cryptocurrency.
 Cryptocurrencies are a form of wealth that is made secure by blockchain technology.
 Amoveo is a blockchain which secures a cryptocurrency called Veo.
-Using Amoveo you can host a market on a server where you make money every time anyone trades.
 Using Veo in the markets, you can buy and sell risk in anything.
 With Amoveo it is impossible for customers to steal from a market, and it is impossible for the market to steal from its customers.